 You are encouraged to experiment, challenge and utilise the medium as a cross-disciplinary, multimodal practice employed as a way of deciphering the contemporary world.

 You will be introduced to a range of current photographic concepts and methodologies, learn to contextualise your practice and apply philosophical, experimental strategies to resolve projects into different outputs such as publications, exhibitions, and digital platforms.

 Photography students are invited each year to submit proposals to the prestigious Studio Vortex workshop in Arles, France, run by acclaimed Magnum photographer, Antoine d’Agata.
-One student from our photography department per year will be chosen for this international workshop.

 Funding now available: